-Assembly Voting supports the use of paper ballots in an election process.
+Assembly Votes supports the use of paper ballots in an election process.
 The system contains different settings to comply with the distribution and the status of paper ballots:

 Distribution.
 General dispatch of paper ballots to all voters or individual shipment of a paper ballot by the request of a voter.

 Validity principles.
 Definition of the validity principle in the case of a voter casting a digital vote as well as a paper vote is:

 A. The paper vote overwrites the digital vote.

 C. The paper vote and the digital vote are both invalid.